austin-cavanagh/b2c-ecommerce-website/README.md

 ## Getting Started

-This section provides instructions on how to get a local copy of the portfolio website up and running.
+This section provides instructions on how to get a local copy of the website up and running.

 ### Prerequisites

-Before installing the project, make sure you have the following tools installed:
+Before installing, make sure you have the following tools installed:

 - **Node.js**: The runtime environment for executing JavaScript code server-side.
 You can download it from [Node.js official website](https://nodejs.org/en/download/).